Deep Learning of Semi-Competing Risk Data via a New Neural Expectation-Maximization Algorithm: Discussion

 \section{Discussion}

-We propose a neural expectation-maximization approach which, through a mixture of neural network architectures and trainable parameters, predicts time-to-event outcomes arising from a semi-competing risk framework (i.e., when an non-terminal event such as disease progression, modifies the risk of a patient's future survival).
-While previous work has developed machine learning approaches for multi-state or competing-risk settings \cite{tjandra2021hierarchical, lee2018deephit, lee2019dynamic, aastha2020deepcompete}, in which progression and death censor each other, we propose a new approach to further study the correlation between time to progression and death, and the modified hazards for mortality in the so-called {\it sojourn time} between progression and death.
+We propose a new neural expectation-maximization algorithm which, through a mixture of neural network architectures and trainable parameters, predicts time-to-event outcomes arising from a semi-competing risk framework (i.e., when a non-terminal event such as disease progression, modifies the risk of a patient's future survival).
+While previous work has developed machine learning approaches for multi-state or competing-risk settings \cite{tjandra2021hierarchical, lee2018deephit, lee2019dynamic, aastha2020deepcompete}, in which progression and death are considered independent of each other, we propose a new approach to further study the correlation between time to progression and death, and the modified hazards for mortality among those with progression and without progression.
 In simulation, our method could accurately estimate the relationship between covariates and the hazards of transitioning from disease onset to progression and death, particularly in situations where the risk relationship is complex.